Coronavirus: Jacinda Ardern urges calm as panicked shoppers empty supermarket shelves

 The Auckland man reopened his business after arriving home from Bali on the Wednesday flight, something that put him in contact with a number of clients throughout Friday.

-He only learnt a fellow passenger had coronavirus after friends saw it on the news.
+He only learned a fellow passenger had coronavirus after friends saw it on the news.
 Despite having no symptoms himself, he has now closed his business and put himself into self-isolation.

+"It is really shameful the way it is being handled," he said.

 Bloomfield said the person wore a mask during the flight so it was unlikely they had transmitted it to other passengers.
 But authorities were contacting flight crew, close contacts and people who were sitting near the individual.
 They would all be asked to self-isolate for 14 days.